adamprime/adamtervort/content/the-applied-physics-of-efficient-work.md

 I googled it and learned a trick that solved my problem.
 Hot air rises, so in the winter you should close all of the vents on the upper floor of your house and open the vents on the lower floor.
 This allows the lower floor to get heat, then the hot air rises and heats the upper floor.
 In the summer the opposite is true.
 Cool air falls, so the vents should be open on the upper floor and closed on the lower floor.
 The air cools the upper floor, then naturally falls to cool the lower floor.

-There aren’t hacks for everything in life, but there are principles that can be applied across domains to make our lives easier.
-Just as cooling the upper floor of my house was hard when the downstairs vents were open, doing work with the wrong tools and in the wrong way makes the work harder than it needs to be.
+There aren’t hacks for everything in life, but **there are principles that can be applied across domains to make our lives easier.** Just as cooling the upper floor of my house was hard when the downstairs vents were open, doing work with the wrong tools and in the wrong way makes it harder than it needs to be.

 When you’re doing work that involves writing, such as email, it makes no sense to use a smartphone.
 Yes, there are some people who need to have email on their phone for work, but for the majority of us it makes no sense.
 Save your email for a computer with a keyboard.
 This has the dual benefit of making you more effective at processing your email and sending useful replies and saves you from constantly checking email on your phone or receiving notifications.